 1. Date it

-To keep track of how old stuff is – when you open up any jar, bottle, or package of food, mark the date on it!
-I keep a roll of masking tape and a Sharpie marker in the kitchen specifically for this purpose.
-A paper clip makes it easier to find the end of the tape.
+To keep track of how old stuff is – when you open up any jar, bottle or package of food, mark the date on it!
+I keep a roll of masking tape or painter’s tape and a Sharpie marker in the kitchen specifically for this purpose.
+A paper clip or plastic bread bag closure makes it easier to find the end of the tape.

 - For bottles and jars, write the date right on the lid.